How to spend Valentine’s day 2021 in Rome

 Valentine’s day is at the doors and lots of us are still trying to figure out how to impress our date!
 But if you live in the Eternal City, you’ve got a jump on most people.
 We live in the mecca of love.
 We’ve got temples, ruins, amazing views, yummy food and hidden gems all around.
+And while Valentine’s Day will be a bit different this year, there are plenty of great ways to make this day special.
 Give one of these a go, it can’t be too hard to impress your date!

 Sleeping in a cozy romantic treehouse

 We all wanted our own treehouse as kids.
 A place where we could unwind, relax and feel disconnected.
 But who said treehouses are only for children?
 Imagine a secret hideout, tucked away in the woods with beautiful views.
 Your private wooden shack suspended 8 meters from the ground.
 Cozy wooden walls, a private balcony overlooking the trees, completely immersed in the sounds of nature.
 If that’s not romantic, I don’t know what is.
 The good news is you don’t have to build your own treehouse, this time.
 You just have to get yourself to Viterbo to La Piantata, they’ll think about the rest.